jcarpe/nodepdx-photon-hackathon/README.md

 # nodepdx-photon-hackathon
-A little tweeting button using a SparkPhoton and nodeJS for NodePDX conf
+A little tweeting button using a Particle Photon, Losant, and Node for NodePDX conference.